 Family Planning Services include traditional contraceptive drugs, supplies, and preventive contraceptive methods.
-These include but are not limited to the following: (1) examinations, (2) assessments, (3) diagnostic procedures, and (4) health education, prevention and counseling services related to alternative birth control and prevention as prescribed and rendered by various Providers.
+These include but are not limited to the following: (1) examinations, (2) assessments, (3) diagnostic procedures, and (4)

+health education, prevention and counseling services related to alternative birth control and prevention as prescribed and rendered by various Providers.
+(Section 1902(a)(23) of the Act; 42 CFR § 431.51(b)(2))

-- 4.2.12.1.
-Shall be responsible for reimbursement for Family Planning Services. - 4.2.12.2.
-Shall allow Members the freedom to receive Family Planning Services from an appropriate Provider without restrictions. - 4.2.12.3.
-May encourage but not require Members to receive Family Planning Services through an in-network Provider or by appropriate referral as to promote the integration/coordination of these services.
+- 4.2.13.1 Shall be responsible for reimbursement for Family Planning Services. - 4.2.13.2 Shall allow Members the freedom to receive Family Planning Services from an appropriate Provider without restrictions. - 4.2.13.3 May encourage but not require Members to receive Family Planning Services through an in-network Provider or by appropriate referral as to promote the integration/coordination of these services.

-4.2.13.
-Home Health Services
+4.2.14 Home Health Services

 Home health services are healthcare services delivered in a person's place of residence, excluding nursing homes and institutions, and include intermittent skilled nursing, home health aide, physical, occupational and speech therapy services, and Physician-ordered supplies.
-The CONTRACTOR must comply with 42 CFR 440.70(b)(3)(v) in the administration of the Home health benefit.
+The CONTRACTOR must comply with 42 CFR § 440.70(b)(3)(v) in the administration of the Home health benefit.

-- 4.2.13.1.
-Procure a contract with the Department's Electronic Visit Verification Subcontractor and ensure compliance with 12006(a) of the 21st Century Cures Act by January 1, 2023. - 4.2.13.2.
-Be responsible for providing incontinence supplies to any enrolled Member meeting Medical Necessity criteria for these services. - 4.2.13.3.
-Refer to the Medicaid Managed Care Policy and Procedure Guide and other relevant Department Provider manuals for additional details regarding this Benefit/service coverage requirement.
+- 4.2.14.1 Effective with the procurement and implementation of the Department's statewide Subcontractor for Electronic Visit Verification, CONTRACTOR must procure a contract with the Department's Electronic Visit Verification Subcontractor and ensure compliance with 12006(a) of the 21st Century Cures Act. - 4.2.14.2 Be responsible for providing incontinence supplies to any enrolled Member meeting Medical Necessity criteria for these services. - 4.2.14.3 Refer to the Managed Care Process and Procedure Manual and other relevant Department Provider manuals for additional details regarding this Benefit/service coverage requirement.

-4.2.14.
-Hysterectomies
+4.2.15 Hysterectomies

-4.2.14.1.
-Cover the cost of hysterectomies when they are non-elective and medically necessary as provided in 42 CFR §441.255 (2010, as amended).
+- 4.2.15.1 Cover the cost of hysterectomies when they are non-elective and medically necessary as provided in 42 CFR § 441.255 (2010, as amended). - 4.2.15.2 Ensure non-elective, medically necessary hysterectomies are documented and meet the requirements as outlined in the Managed

-- 4.2.14.2.
-Ensure non-elective, medically necessary hysterectomies are documented and meet the requirements as outlined in the Managed Care Policy and Procedure Guide and applicable Department manuals and guides. - 4.2.15.
-Independent Laboratory and X-Ray Services
+Care Process and Procedure Manual and applicable Department manuals and guides.

+4.2.16 Independent Laboratory and X-Ray Services

 The CONTRACTOR is required to pay for medically necessary laboratory and Xray services including enrolled State entities.
-The CONTRACTOR must abide by the requirements found within the Managed Care Policy and Procedure Guide and applicable Department manuals and guides.
+The CONTRACTOR must abide by the requirements found within the Managed Care Process and Procedure Manual and applicable Department manuals and guides.

-4.2.15.1.
-Require that all laboratory testing sites providing services under the contract have either a Clinical Laboratory Improvement Amendments (CLIA) certificate or waiver of a certificate of registration along with a CLIA identification number.

-[42 CFR 493.1; 42 CFR 493.3]
+4.2.16.1 Require that all laboratory testing sites providing services under the contract have either a Clinical Laboratory Improvement Amendments (CLIA) certificate or waiver of a certificate of registration along with a CLIA identification number (42 CFR § 493.1; 42 CFR § 493.3).

-4.2.16.
-Inpatient Hospital Services
+4.2.17 Inpatient Hospital Services

 Inpatient hospital services are services-provided under the direction of a Physician-furnished to a patient who is admitted to an acute care medical facility for a period of time, as defined in the Department's Hospital Provider Manual.
 These services may include but are not limited to a full range of necessary diagnostic and therapeutic care-including surgical, dental, medical, general nursing, radiological and rehabilitative services in emergency or Non-Emergency conditions.
 Additional inpatient hospital services would include room and board, miscellaneous hospital services, medical supplies, and equipment.
-Please refer to the Medicaid Managed Care Policy and Procedure Guide for additional details about services and payment responsibilities based on Enrollment status.
+Please refer to the Managed Care Process and Procedure Manual for additional details about services and payment responsibilities based on Enrollment status.